vippsas/vipps-login-api/vipps-login-api-faq.md

 This means that the `client_id` and `client_secret` used is not valid for Vipps Login.

 Please check:

-Are you using the `client_id` and `client_secret` for the correct environment?
+* Are you using the `client_id` and `client_secret` for the correct environment?
   There are separate keys for test and production.
 Both available on [portal.vipps.no](https://portal.vipps.no) under “Developer”.
 You can choose the environment above the table with sales units.

-Have you set up a redirect URI for Vipps Login in the environment in question?
+* Have you set up a redirect URI for Vipps Login in the environment in question?

 ## Why do I get “Error: Could not get Vipps Login token” in Vipps?

 You can get this error if you have both the Vipps test app and production app on the same phone.

-As stated in the [description of the test apps](https://github.com/vippsas/vipps-developers#vipps-test-apps):
-"Please note: App-switching on iOS uses the same URL pattern for both the production Vipps app (in App Store) and the MT test app (in TestFlight).
-This means that iOS may open either of the apps for a vipps:// URL, as iOS can not know which of the apps to open.
-Because of this, we recommend to only have one of the apps installed on the same device."

 ## Which scopes can I use?
 Why do I get “Invalid_scope”?